nocalhost/nocalhost.github.io/docs/config/config-dev-workload.md

 3. Enabled port-forwarding.
 Forward a random local port to the port monitored by `syhcthing` in `nocalhost-sidecar`
 4. Execute `syncthing` client, monitors the local source code directory and synchronizes the code changes in local to the remote container.

 The second step is to modify the manifest of the Deployment.
-The following example using the `review` service in [`bookinfo'](https://github.com/nocalhost/bookinfo), to compare its manifest change before and after entering DevMode:
+The following example using the `reviews` service in [`bookinfo'](https://github.com/nocalhost/bookinfo), to compare its manifest change before and after entering DevMode:

 ```yaml title="Before entering DevMode"
 apiVersion: apps/v1